fchauvel/flap/doc/sources/contributing.md

     $> python setup.py test

+Alternatively, you can use [Tox](https://testrun.org/tox/latest/) to test over several Python platform.
+The current configuration (see file `tox.ini`) will run the test suite using Python 3.2, 3.3 and 3.4.

+    $> tox          # Test all platforms
+    $> tox -e py32  # To test a specific platform

 ## Releasing

 Below is the reminder of the steps to follows, and the associated shell commands: